-This ecologically and historically significant area located just east of Ray Gibbon Drive includes the White Spruce Forest, designated as a Municipal Historic Resource.
-Many of the trees are well over 100 years old, providing habitat for a variety of birds, mammals, plants, and amphibians.
+The Grey Nuns White Spruce Forest is An ecologically and historically significant area located just east of Ray Gibbon Drive.
+This designated Municipal Historic Resource is the home of many trees that are well over 100 years old, and which provide a habitat for a variety of birds, mammals, plants, and amphibians.

 For the sustainability of the forest, please:

 - Leave trees (both living and non-living) in place

 The Grey Nuns White Spruce Park had been hit hard with extreme weather events over the past couple of years, including several wind storms in 2017.
 As a result, there were areas within the forest boundary that needed more intensive maintenance to manage hazardous trees for visitor safety and to improve the health of the forest.
 Activities included falling leaning trees and ensuring fallen trees were dropped down to the ground.
 The majority of the tree material remained in the forest, but some was removed to ensure there would be good space for the understory to regrow and to help reduce the forest fire risk by removing some of the fuel load in the forest.